 Under the Finnish Corporate Governance Code, companies must disclose if they deviate from an individual recommendation of the Code and provide an explanation for doing so.

-In 2013 Nokia was not in full compliance with recommendation 39 of the Finnish Corporate Governance Code as Nokia’s Restricted Share Plans did not include any performance criteria but were time-based only, with a restriction period of at least three years from the grant.
-Restricted Shares are granted only for exceptional retention and recruitment purposes aimed to ensure Nokia is able to retain and recruit talent vital to the future success of the Company.
+In 2014, Nokia was not in full compliance with recommendation 39 of the Finnish Corporate Governance Code, as Nokia’s Restricted Share Plans did not include performance criteria but were time-based only, with a restriction period of at least three years from the grant.
+Restricted shares are granted only for exceptional retention and recruitment purposes aimed to ensure Nokia is able to retain and recruit talent vital to its future success.
 In the Restricted Share Plan 2014, the number of the shares to be granted was reduced significantly and they are no longer granted regularly.
 Under the Restricted Share Plan 2015, restricted shares will vest in three equal tranches over three years, on the first, second and third anniversary of the award, but similar to the 2014 plan, are only used on a highly limited basis and only in exceptional retention and recruitment circumstances.

-Under the New York Stock Exchange’s corporate governance listing standards, listed foreign private issuers, like Nokia, must disclose any significant ways in which their corporate governance practices differ from those followed by US domestic companies under the NYSE listing standards.
-There are no significant differences in the corporate governance practices followed by Nokia as compared to those followed by US domestic companies under the New York Stock Exchange corporate governance standards, with the exception that Nokia complies with the requirements of Finnish law with respect to the approval of equity compensation plans.
+Under the New York Stock Exchange’s (“NYSE”) corporate governance listing standards, listed foreign private issuers, like Nokia, must disclose any significant ways in which their corporate governance practices differ from those followed by US domestic companies under the NYSE listing standards.
+There are no significant differences in the corporate governance practices applied by Nokia as compared to those applied by US companies under the New York Stock Exchange corporate governance standards, with the exception that Nokia complies with the requirements of Finnish law with respect to the approval of equity compensation plans.
 Under Finnish law, stock option plans require shareholder approval at the time of their launch.
-All other plans that include the delivery of company stock in the form of newly issued shares or treasury shares require shareholder approval at the time of the delivery of the shares or, if shareholder approval is granted through an authorization to the Board of Directors, no more than a maximum of five years earlier.
-The NYSE listing standards require that equity compensation plans be approved by a company’s shareholders.
+All other plans that include the delivery of company stock in the form of newly-issued shares or treasury shares require shareholder approval at the time of the delivery of the shares, unless the shareholder approval has been granted through an authorization to the Board, a maximum of five years earlier.
+The NYSE corporate governance standards require that the equity compensation plans be approved by a company’s shareholders.
 Nokia aims to minimize the necessity for, or consequences of, conflicts between the laws of Finland and applicable non-domestic requirements.